 This experiment can help people with type 1 diabetes get insulin that doesn't crystallize.
-It could also possibly help develop a stronger insulin for type 2 diabetes.
-We are researching the rate at which Humalog Insulin crystals.
+It could also possibly help develop an insulin for type 2 diabetes.
+We are researching the rate at which Humalog/Human Insulin crystalizes in a microgravity environment.